NicholasRabbit/TDD/tdd-in-practice/Notes on TDD-in-Parctice.md

 But behaviour is useful when validating whether a method of sending SMS is called since it is impossible to verify the state-if the user receive the message or not.

+### 3, Write a Restful Framework with TDD

+Note: The requirement is to write a framework such as "Spring MVC" not to  write a common web application based on a framework.